CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 1. Edit `Chart.yaml` and fill up the values as needed.

 !!! info "helm lint"
-    The helm provides a lint command that will report any issue with the current template
+    The helm tool provides a `lint` command that will report any syntaxt issue with the current template.
+    ```sh
+    $ helm lint example
+    ==> Linting example
+    [INFO] Chart.yaml: icon is recommended

+    1 chart(s) linted, 0 chart(s) failed
+    ```

 Now we can create the `YAML` files that contain the different parts of the application.
 As an example we will use a simple webserver with a volume attached to it.
-We will use an iterative process to create a copy of our current deployment:
+We will use an iterative process to create a copy of our current deployment.
+It is iterative because we will first create a simple, not configurable, and probably not working version, test it, come back and make it more complete and configurable, test it again, and so on.

 1. List all the API Objects to get an idea of the different parts that it consists of: